kkeri/fluent-hs-demo/README.md

 This way, arguments are syntactically separated from combinators.
 This seems to be a prerequisite for confluence.

 In Fluent, the only negative terms are combinators.
-To illustrate the concept of polarity, let's consider the following examples, where the positive terms are marked with `+` and the negative terms with `-`.
+In the following example the positive terms are marked with `+` and the negative terms with `-`.

 ~~~
 cons a cons b cons c ()